Skip to main contentArrow Right

 Machine authentication (also known as machine-to-machine or M2M authentication) is how devices, applications, and services confirm identities with each other.
 Think of it like a handshake between two systems.
 For example, a smart home thermometer reports temperature readings to a cloud server, which requires it to authenticate with the remote service.

 The primary use cases for M2M authentication are API communication, microservices, IoT and smart devices, and cloud networking.
-While each of these scenarios might use a slightly different type of machine authentication—access keys, client credentials flow, service tokens—they all require a machine to perform a backend “handshake” with another machine at some point in the journey.
+While each of these scenarios might use a slightly different type of machine authentication, such as access keys, client credentials flow, or Proof Key for Code Exchange (PKCE), they all require a machine to perform a backend “handshake” with another machine at some point in the journey.

 Unlike user authentication, machine authentication happens automatically in the background and typically uses more complex credentials since there’s no human experience to consider.
 It’s also much more frequent, but since machines can complete authentication nearly instantaneously, it doesn’t negatively impact the user.